Rahix/tbot/doc/configuration.rst

     cfg["lab"] = {
         # Name of the lab, does not need to match file name
         "name": "local",
-        # Hostname that tbot will ssh to
+        # Hostname of the labhost
         "hostname": "localhost",
         # Optional port number
         "port": 22,